LeonLester/Merkle-App/README.md

 # Merkle-App

-# Databricks Notebook README

-"""
-# Price Distribution and Item View Analysis

 This notebook is implementing the solution for the assignment by Merkle for a Data Engineer position.
-It performs exploratory data analysis (EDA) on item price distributions and user view events using Spark DataFrames and Databricks visualizations.
+It performs the required operations to get from the raw csv data provided to a gold datamart, as described in the assignment.

 ## Main Steps

 This dataset seems to be data derived from a webstore, for which we are asked to perform an analysis to provide dashboards for the owner (our client).

 1. **Fetching the files from S3**
     Steps taken:
     1. Fetched the 2 csv files from the provided s3 bucket links.
     2. Performed analysis to understand their structure and what they represent.
     3. Passed them raw into my personal S3 bucket in the bronze layer.